-To help with the launch of our newest brand, A Détacher, we want to feature the incredibly talented Edward Kanarecki of Design And Culture By Ed.
+To help with the launch of our newest brand, A Détacher, we are featuring the incredibly talented Edward Kanarecki of Design And Culture By Ed.
 Based in Poland, Kanarecki assembles multi-layered collages, combining runway looks with complementary images of art, interiors, and design elements in order to express how each collection makes him feel.
 Regardless of whether a designer is a small, independent house or a mainstream, commercial brand, Kanarecki focuses on collections that give him inspiration.
-For the Spring 2018 season, his A Détacher creation captures the collections precisely exectuted eccentricity perfectly.
+For the Spring 2018 season, his A Détacher creation captures the collections precisely executed eccentricity perfectly.
 We recently spoke with Kanarecki to get a better understanding of his process and what fashion means to him.

 What interests you about the world of fashion?
 Is it challenging to keep finding inspiration in this ever changing industry?

 Fashion is an incredible medium of culture, that isn't just about clothes.
 It's so much more: a heritage, an entire expression of how our society evolves and changes.
 That's what I really find most intriguing in it.
 I would rather say that inspiration is everywhere, since the industry is reaching the height of its current, social media fuelled pace.
 But this doesn't change the fact that it's about discovering people, who really stand for something.

 What inspired you to start making collages for designers?
 Who was the first major designer you featured in your work and why?